tangziyi001/Spartina-Online-Judge/README.md

 Minimally, we'll have to store Users, Problems and Submissions.

 * User has username, password and identity (member or coach).
-* Problem has id, title, description, input test case and output test case.
+* Problem has id, title, description, hardness, input test case and output test case.
 * Submission has problem, submission time and feedback.

 First draft schema: